WEEKLY FORECLOSURE SALE

 INFORMATION FOR LENDERS

-- Lenders may submit amendments to their bids until noon the day before the sale by notifying the Public Trustee by email, or orally at the time of sale if the person amending the bid is physically present at the sale and modifies and executes the bid before the bidding starts.
+- Lenders (holders of evidence of debt) must submit their bids before noon, two business days prior to the sale.
+Lenders may submit amendments to their bids until noon the day before the sale by notifying the Public Trustee by email, or orally at the time of sale if the person amending the bid is physically present at the sale and modifies and executes the bid before the bidding starts.

 - Lenders may send a representative to participate in competitive bidding, but the representative must be disclosed to the Public Trustee in writing prior to the sale.
 The lender does not need to provide funds to the Public Trustee if it is the high bidder and there is a deficiency remaining on the property.